top of page

 May 12, 2025

-Negotiators announce a 90-day ceasefire that includes a 10% Chinese tariff on U.S. goods and a 30% U.S. tariff on Chinese goods.
-Negotiations are to continue on a long-term agreement.
+Negotiators announce a 90-day ceasefire, including a 10% Chinese tariff on U.S. goods and a 30% U.S. tariff on Chinese goods.
+Talks will continue toward a long-term agreement.

 New trade discussions begin in London, focusing on rare-earth export licensing.